2019–20 Orlando Magic season

 The 2019–20 Orlando Magic season was the 31st season of the franchise in the National Basketball Association (NBA).
 On March 11, 2020, the NBA suspended play of the entire league indefinitely due to the COVID-19 pandemic.
 On June 4, 2020, the NBA Board of Governors approved a restart plan to resume the season on July 30, with approval from the National Basketball Players Association the next day.
 As a result, the Magic were one of 22 teams that were invited to play eight games each in the NBA Bubble at the ESPN Wide World of Sports Complex at Walt Disney World in Orlando, Florida.
 The games, which were closed to the public, counted towards the regular season to determine the seeding for the 2020 NBA playoffs.

 On August 8, a loss by the Washington Wizards secured the Magic a playoff berth for the second season in a row.
 As the eighth seed in the Eastern Conference, the Magic drew top seeded Milwaukee Bucks in the first round of the 2020 NBA playoffs.
 On August 26, with the Magic facing elimination, the fifth game of the series was postponed as a result of the Milwaukee Bucks boycott in response to the shooting of Jacob Blake.
 This ultimately resulted in a brief suspension of the entire NBA playoffs.
 In the days following, games in several other leagues were postponed as players refused to play in solidarity in order to bring further awareness to the Black Lives Matter movement.
 When game five was eventually played, the Magic lost, ending their season.

-As of 2022, this season marked the last time the Magic made the playoffs.
+This season marked the last time the Magic made the playoffs until the 2023–24 season.